BohdanK226/e-commerce/README.md

 # e-commerce
-Adaptive one page template, used bootstrap 3, jQuery, jReject and Owl Carousel 2 (second carousel on the site).
+Adaptive one page template, used bootstrap 3, jQuery, jReject (it find browser type and version) and Owl Carousel 2 (second carousel on the site).
 Template displays with all new browsers include IE11.
 For old browser users get message with proposal update browser.

 ![Screenshot](/images/screenshot.png?raw=true)